-- 1. Click Week Types. - 2.
-Enter the desired times for setting/unsetting or for triggers.
-Use time guidelines for Automatic Setting/Unsetting of Areas (see Automatic setting/unsetting of areas on page 289), or for Automatic
+- Click Week Types.

-Setting/Unsetting of other Panel Operations (see Automatic setting/unsetting of other panel operations on the next page).
+- 2. Enter the desired times for setting/unsetting or for triggers.
+Use time guidelines for Automatic Setting/Unsetting of Areas (see Automatic setting/unsetting of areas on the facing page), or for Automatic Setting/Unsetting of other Panel Operations (see Automatic setting/unsetting of other panel operations on page 289).

-Up to three week types may be configured.
+- Up to three week types may be configured.

 - Click Save and then Back.

 - 4. Select the desired week type from the drop down menu for each of the required scheduled weeks in the calendar.

 - Click Save.

 - 6. Click Back.

-Automatic setting/unsetting of areas on the next page
+Automatic setting/unsetting of areas on the facing page

-Automatic setting/unsetting of other panel operations on the next page
+Automatic setting/unsetting of other panel operations on page 289